viswaikk/viswaikk/README.md

 # Hi, I'm Viswa👋

-I build practical AI automations, dashboards, and digital products that turn ideas into sustems people actually use.
+I build practical AI automations, dashboards, and digital products that turn ideas into systems people actually use.